 You may not have the answers to all these questions right now.
 When you’re grieving and panic-stricken and desperately searching for answers to what went wrong, it’s hard to take a step back and take the long view.
 But in order to survive this turmoil and come out a stronger, healed person, it is necessary.

-This framework may not be the be-all end-all cure-all for how to approach your divorce, but it is start.
+This framework may not be the be-all end-all cure-all for how to approach the confusion of divorce, but it is start.
 What this approach will teach you to do is to start framing all the things required of you in a way that is not overwhelming, confusing, or patronizing.